airbytehq/airbyte/docs/integrations/sources/google-ads.md

 **Important note**:

-    Usage of Conversion Window may lead to duplicates in incremental sync, because connector is forced to read data in the given range (Last Sync - Conversion window)
+    Usage of Conversion Window may lead to duplicates in Incremental Sync, because connector is forced to read data in the given range (Last Sync - Conversion window)

 ## Supported Streams